 Proof that necessary governmental permits or authorizations have been applied for

 A copy of the Power Purchase Agreement(s) (PPA).
-The CAISO will review the PPA(s) to confirm the PPA(s) align with the Point of Interconnection, MW capacity, fuel type and technology, and site location listed in the GIA.
+The CAISO will review the PPA(s) to confirm the PPA(s) align with the Point of Interconnection, MW capacity, fuel type and technology, and site location listed in the GIA, as well as the TP Deliverability status.
 Please see Section 6.5.2.3 of this BPM for more details on aligning the PPA COD with the COD in the Generator Interconnection Agreement (GIA).
 The Interconnection Customer may be asked to clarify differences between the PPA(s) and GIA, should they exist, and an MMA may be required to reconcile any date differences.

 Proof of site exclusivity for 100% of the property necessary to construct